exotica-jewelry/multietch-newsletter/zoho.md

 know).
 You may have to remove line-breaks.
 * If the content-editing screen doesn't close automatically, click "Save and Next".
+* Zoho sometimes displays an error message here about custom font stylesheets not being loaded.
+Re-saving (or reloading in the browser) of the email seems to make this go away -- and fonts are loaded just fine -- so this seems to be a Zoho bug.
 * To the right of the content preview, click "Edit plain text".
 * Zoho will have auto-generated a plain-text version of the newsletter.
 Copy and paste Premail's plain-text version, replacing everything that's there.
 You may